X-SLAYER/EzValidator/README.md

   - **`.minLength(int minLength, [String? message])`**: Checks that the length of the value (String, List, or Map) is not less than the specified `minLength`.
   - **`.maxLength(int maxLength, [String? message])`**: Ensures that the length of the value (String, List, or Map) does not exceed the specified `maxLength`.
   - **`.addMethod(bool Function(T? v) validWhen, [String? message])`**: Allows for the addition of custom validation logic.
 If the provided function `validWhen` returns `false`, the custom error message is returned.
-  - **`.when(String key, ValidationCallback<T> validator)`**: Provides conditional validation based on the value of another field in the schema.
-The method accepts a `key`, which refers to another field in the schema, and a `validator`, which is a function that executes the validation logic.
+  - **`.when(ValidationCallback<T> validator)`**: Provides conditional validation based on the value of another field in the schema.
+The method accepts a `ref`, which refers to another field in the schema, and a `validator`, which is a function that executes the validation logic.
 The `validator` function should return `null` if the validation passes or a custom error message if it fails.
 This method is particularly useful for scenarios where the validation of one field depends on the value of another field, such as confirming a password.
+  - **`.dependsOn({required bool Function(Map<dynamic, dynamic>? ref) condition, required EzValidator<T> then, EzValidator<T>? orElse})`**: Enables conditional validation based on the state of other fields within the same schema.
+This method requires a `condition` function, which evaluates the schema's current values and decides which validation to apply based on its return value.
+If the condition is `true`, the validation defined in `then` is applied; otherwise, the validation in `orElse` (if provided) is applied.
+This is especially useful for cases where the requirement for a field is dependent on another field's value, offering a flexible way to implement complex validation logic within your schema.
   - **`.transform(T Function(T) transformFunction)`**: Applies a transformation function to the field's value before any validation is performed.
 The method takes a `transformFunction` which receives the current field value and returns a transformed value.
 This method is useful for preprocessing the data, such as trimming strings, converting types, or formatting values, before applying the validation rules.
   - **`.arrayOf<EzValidator<T>>(EzValidator<T> itemValidator)`**: when you have a list of items that need to be individually validated.
 This method is ideal for scenarios like validating a list of user inputs, where each input must pass certain validation criteria.
   - **`.schema<EzSchema>(EzSchema schema)`**: is ideal for nested or complex data structures where multiple fields need to be validated in relation to each other.
 It's particularly useful in cases where you need to enforce a specific data format, such as validating JSON objects, complex forms, or data models.